sharvatic/Sysad_task1/README.md

 ```
 git clone https://github.com/sharvatic/Sysad_task1.git
 ```
-HAD and the waardens have a directory called "mydir" which has all files related to the server Aliases that are to be run for HAD or the wardens should be run from this directory
+HAD and the wardens have a directory called "mydir" which has all files related to the server Aliases that are to be run for HAD or the wardens should be run from this directory